- About us

 Immediately after a girl was born to him in his grhastha asrama, Srinivasaraghavachariar Swami felt that he had fulfilled his acharya’s desire, and returned to Srirangam.
 He once again requested his acharya to award him sannyasa.
-After testing him in several ways, Srimad Thiruthuraipoondi Andavan finally awarded him sannyasa, and gave him the title: ‘Srimad Srinivasa Mahadesikan’.
+After testing him in several ways, Srimad Thiruthuraipoondi Andavan finally awarded him sannyasa in the year 1831, and gave him the title: ‘Srimad Srinivasa Mahadesikan’.

-In the year 1828, after Srimad Thiruthuraipoondi Andavan departed from this world to adorned thirunadu, Srimad Srinvasa Mahadesikan ascended the acharya pitham of the Srimad Andavan Ashramam.
+After Srimad Thiruthuraipoondi Andavan departed from this world to adorned thirunadu, Srimad Srinivasa Mahadesikan ascended the acharya pitham of the Srimad Andavan Ashramam.
 He resided in Srirangam at Periashramam and was fondly served by shishyas and abhimanis (disciples and well-wishers) alike.
 They started calling him ‘Periandavan’ out of their respect and affection, and thus he became known by that name.

 Srimad Periandavan was the personification of vairagyam – renunciation.
 Every month he would select just seven or eight days to visit the houses of Sri Vaishnava householders for uncha-vritti, and whatever grains were collected were the only bhiksha he would eat.
 He would take rice given during uncha-vritti, wash them in the Coleroon river near Periashramam, and consume the cooked rice just with a few tulasi leaves.
 On other days, he would simply eat powdered fig leaves that had fallen from trees.
 Such was his unparalleled vairagyam.
 He had grown so thin due to his strict vows, that he was sometimes called Kattai Swami – or one who looked like a wooden stick.

 Upon direct commands issued by Lord Ranganatha, he accepted disciples to propagate the Sri Vaishnava sampradayam, and establish it on a firm footing.
-Some of his renowned disciples were: Thirupputkuzhi Appa, Mannargudi Gopalanna, Vyakaranam Rangachariar, Meemisal Narasimhachariar, Chinnamu Rangachariar, Tirunelveli Gopalasamudram Narayanachariar, Shamala Chakravarthin and Purisai Nadathur Rangachariar.
+Some of his renowned disciples were: Srimad Chinnandavan, Srimad Kadanthethi Andavan, Thiruputkuzhi Swami, Mannargudi Gopalanna, Vilakkudi Vedantachariar, Vyakaranam Rangachariar, Meemisal Narasimhachariar, Chinnamu Raghavachariar, Vangal Swami, Sundapalayam Ramabhadrachariar, Thiruvaheendrapuram Kavi Kunjaram Ashtavadanam Anantachariar, Swachandam Narasimhachariar, Tirunelveli Gopalasamudram Narayanachariar, Shamala Chakravarthin and Purisai Nadathur Rangachariar.